aiven/aiven-docs/docs/platform/howto/make-super-admin.md

 The super admin role has full access to an organization, its billing and settings, and all its organizational units, projects, and services.

-To make a user a super admin:
+## Make a user a super admin

+To give a user full access to your organization:

 1. In the organization, click **Admin**.
 1. Click **Users**.